 As the Financial Times recently recalled, Mexico City has positioned itself as the gravitational center for venture capital activity in the country, with multiple weekly networking events that connect investors with entrepreneurs.
 A cultural change is taking place in the country, which is allowing to expand financing options: top executives of multinational companies’ Mexican divisions, such as Google, seek to invest personal funds in startups in the country.
 These executives are mostly under 50 and have a solid understanding of technology.
 They are entrepreneurs “that have come out of the closet”, as they are known in the Mexican field of startups.
 Their entry into the VC rounds has been a great help for entrepreneurs, who obtain capital, knowledge and mentors.
-We have made a selection of ten Mexican startups that stand out in 2017 for their growth, ability to access funding rounds and innovation level.
+We have made a selection of ten Mexican startups that stand out for their growth, ability to access funding rounds and innovation level.

 Directed by Claudia de Heredia, one of the leading entrepreneurs in Mexico, and Claudio del Conde, Kichink is a startup that helps entrepreneurs create an online store and market their products.
 The app has a very simple and intuitive use and is designed to sell literally anything: from large companies and warehouses to small businesses or craft stores.
 It can be used for free and is easy to connect to the website and the entrepreneurs’ social media.
 Kichink was named one of Google’s main startups in the latest edition of Demo Day for Entrepreneurs, Women’s Edition.